Discomfort Builds Growth

-I do it because I want to feel strong, look strong, and have pecs that could deflect bullets.
+I do it because I want to feel strong, look strong, and have pecs that can deflect bullets.

-However, how many times have we noticed someone do the same routine, with the same exercises, in the same order, with the same amount of weight, routinely, who look exactly the same now as they did three years ago?
+However, how many times have we noticed someone do the same routine, with the same exercises, in the same order, with the same amount of weight, routinely, who look exactly the same and are just as strong as they were three years ago?

-Hell, I’m sure everyone reading knows a friend, family member, colleague, arch nemesis (I’m talking to you Megatron!) who falls under this umbrella.
+Hell, I’m sure everyone reading knows a friend, family member, colleague, arch nemesis who falls under this umbrella.

-They’ll do what they’re told – throw some barbells around, push the Prowler, swing some kettlebells, perform endless numbers of push-ups and chin-ups, call me every swear word in the dictionary – and love to hate it.
+They’ll do what they’re told – throw some barbells around, push the Prowler, swing some kettlebells, perform endless numbers of push-ups and chin-ups, tolerate Wu-Tang Wednesdays – and love to hate it.

 This isn’t to say one must train to the point of passing out or shitting their liver in order to reap any benefits.
 That’s a bit much.

-Conversely, it is a way to showcase to those people that feel that, just because they “showed up” and made an appearance at the gym doesn’t really mean anything.
+Conversely, just because you “showed up” and made an appearance at the gym doesn’t really mean anything.

 Why drive to the gym only to walk on the treadmill?

-For many, they’re lucky if they elevate their heart rate during their “workout” any higher than if they just stayed home and watched an episode of The Walking Dead.
+For many, they’re lucky if they elevate their heart rate during their “workout” any higher than if they just stayed home and watched an episode of The Last of Us.

-Very generally speaking, those people who have physiques and fitness levels we most admire (and desire) are those who strive for, yearn, and ACCEPT discomfort.
+Very generally speaking, those people who have physiques and fitness levels we most admire (and desire) are those who strive for, nay, ACCEPT discomfort.

 The human body is a highly adaptive “machine.”
 The reason why many people never seem to make routine progress in the gym is because they continue to do the same things they ALWAYS do.
 Even worse, they continue to do things that they’re good at or that’s “easy.”